Neural network (machine learning): Dataset bias

-Neural networks are dependent on the quality of the data they are trained on, thus low quality data with imbalanced representativeness can lead to the model learning and perpetuating societal biases.
-These inherited biases become especially critical when the ANNs are integrated into real-world scenarios where the training data may be imbalanced due to the scarcity of data for a specific race, gender or other attribute.
-This imbalance can result in the model having inadequate representation and understanding of underrepresented groups, leading to discriminatory outcomes that exacerbate societal inequalities, especially in applications like facial recognition, hiring processes, and law enforcement.
-For example, in 2018, Amazon had to scrap a recruiting tool because the model favored men over women for jobs in software engineering due to the higher number of male workers in the field.
-The program would penalize any resume with the word "woman" or the name of any women's college.
-However, the use of synthetic data can help reduce dataset bias and increase representation in datasets.
+Neural networks are dependent on the quality of their training data; low quality data can lead the model to product poor results.
+Biased data produces biased results, requiring trainers to detect and correct them.
+For example, data that underrepresents some demographic groups may prevent cause errors, e.g., in facial recognition and law enforcement.
+In 2018, Amazon scrapped a recruiting tool because the model favored men over women for jobs in software engineering due to the larger number of male workers in the field.
+The system penalized resumes with the word "woman" or the name of a women's college.
+One corrective is to add synthetic data to offset the bias.